farhapartex/dahlia/README.md

 ## Description of Features in Dahlia

 #### User
 Only `Administrator` can create user and control all other features of user (Profile, Education, Skill, Social). `Administrator` and `Moderator` both of them are able to update any user information ( `Moderator` is not able to control `Administrator` profile).
 But none of them can change password of any user.
 A password is changeable only by this user which it belongs.
 After creating a user, `Administrator` must have to update profile of that user with proper role.
 Otherwise, the new user will not be able to do any operations in the CMS.

+#### Profile
+In `Dahlia`, Profile is a combination of Bio, About, Education ,skill, social and password information.
+User can add necessary profile information to show in their blog site.

+#### Site
+Site contains the information of your blog site such as title, site logo, site favicon etc.

+#### Main Menu
+A blog site need menus.
+In `Dahlia` user can create their menu list.
+To create menu, user must have to create site information before.
+Otherwise menu can not be created.